On the derived category of 1-motives: An axiomatic version of Deligne's conjecture

 \subsection{A left adjoint in the category of realisations}

-Let $K$ be a field and $\cT$ be a $K$-linear triangulated category.
-We assume that $\cT$ is provided with a $K$-linear $t$-structure, with heart $\cB$ with a weight filtration $\cB_{\le n}$ (in the sense of Definition \ref{dE.6}) For convenience, we assume that $\cB_{\le 0}=\cB$.
+Let $K$ be a field and $\cT$ be a triangulated $K$-linear category.
+We assume given a $t$-structure on $\cT$ whose heart $\cB$ is provided with a weight filtration $\cB_{\le n}$ in the sense of Definition \ref{dE.6}.
+For convenience, we assume that $\cB_{\le 0}=\cB$.

-Let us consider a thick $K$-subcategory $\cB_{\L}$ of $\cB_{-2}$ whose objects are called the \emph{Lefschetz objects}.
-We assume $\cB_{\L}$ semi-simple.
+We give ourselves a Serre subcategory $\cB_\L$ of $\cB_{-2}$; we call the objects of $\cB_\L$ the \emph{Lefschetz objects}.